gerbilsinspace/cms/README.md

 In order to use this CMS, you'll need a few things.

 * A [Firebase Account](https://firebase.google.com) with a new firebase project.
 Firebase is a database service from Google.
 We will use this to provide storage for our website information, and authentication.
-* A url that you have purchased that you want the website to be hosted on.
-Nearly Free Speech, Namecheap and Netlify are all fantastic services to purchase your URL from.
-* A service to host your website.
-We recommend using Netlify, as they have a free tier for open source projects, and are very easy to use.
-Documentation on how to host with netlify is below.

 ## Setting up Firebase